Haute

 and departure

-the accommodation check out is by 10:00.
+In the morning, the Zermatt valley hotel check out is by 10:00.
 Depending

 on your flight time, there may be some time